A Mutual Partnership That Makes Sense

-San Francisco City Guides is thrilled to announce our newest premier sponsor for 2024: The Jay Autograph Collection.
+San Francisco City Guides is thrilled to announce our newest premier sponsor: The Jay Autograph Collection.
 This extraordinary boutique hotel, whose design and décor are inspired by the city’s art and architecture, opened in November at 433 Clay Street.

 “This is a special partnership because City Guides and the Jay share the same passion for San Francisco and for telling the stories of our city with pride,” says Demetri Rizos, Executive Director of City Guides.
 “We’ve been doing that for 46 years with the community’s support, and we’re incredibly grateful to The Jay for its support.”